Last reviewed on 14th May 2022

 Check your credit report

 If you notice any discrepancies or incorrect information on your credit reports, then be sure to inform the credit agency.
 Also, check that your information is all relevant and up to date, including personal details and account information.
-Also look out for anything that seems suspicious and notify your creditor immediately.
+Look out for anything that seems suspicious and notify your creditor immediately.
 Identity fraud is a problem and many people aren’t aware until they’re affected.

 Take control of your finances